+Sustaining Work Groups

+upon and develop mastery approaches

 These Work Groups are for all departments that have previously participated in Mastery Development Work Groups and all Cohort 1-7 Mastery Specialist Departments.
 The two lead participants continue to be Advocates who have participated in a Development Work Group and key teachers from a Mastery Specialist's department, but particular Work Group sessions may sometimes be joined by participants' departmental colleagues.

-Find out more Search sustaining secondary mastery online or contact your local Maths Hub: Further information here or click here to apply Typically 3 sessions per focus area.
+Search sustaining secondary mastery online or contact your local Maths Hub: Further information here or click here to apply Typically 3 sessions per focus area.